pachyderm/pachyderm/examples/spark/s3gateway/README.md

 You may need to customize these for your own Pachyderm installation.

 You need to ensure you open a commit for the duration of the Spark job, otherwise you will see errors.
 This is because Spark's s3a driver writes temporary files with the same names as directories.
-This works in S3 but not when closing commits: in this case you get a "file / directory path collision" error on the commits that the S3 gateway generates.
+This works in S3, but not in Pachyderm when closing commits: in this case you get a "file / directory path collision" error on the commits that the S3 gateway generates.
 Holding a commit open throughout the Spark job allows it to complete without errors.

 You can hold a commit open during a job with `python_pachyderm`.